kamilest/cst-ii-bioinformatics/docs/matching.md

 * mapping low-divergent sequences against a large reference genome
 * using a reference genome to help reconstruct the new sample genome faster by recognising the parts matching the reference rather than assembling from scratch
-* *read mapping*: determining where each read has high similarity to the reference genome
+* *read mapping*: determining where each read has high similarity to the reference genome.
+This is used to find Single-Nucleotide Polymorphisms (SNP)s.
 * *reference genome*: template based on multiple individual genomes
 * *fitting alignment*: aligning each pattern to the best substring in genome
   * runtime $O(\vert \text{Pattern}\vert  \times \vert \text{Genome}\vert )$ for a single pattern